About Us

 Sara Waymont - Monitoring & Evaluation Co-ordinator

-She has worked in the military charity sector for a number of years with BLESMA and the Royal Marines Association (RMA).
-She is a trained Trauma Risk Incident Manager (TRiM) practitioner and veteran support officer and has led trauma-focused yoga and art programmes.
+Sara previously served with the RAF Reserves and has worked in the military charity sector for a number of years.
+Amongst other things, she is a trained life coach, TRiM practitioner and yoga teacher and has previously led trauma-focused yoga and art programmes.

 Research